 When it comes to clothes and saving money, wear them until they wear out.
 If you need new clothes while you are trying to save money try the thrift store or rework the clothes in your closet.

 Or try a clothes swap with your friends.
-In our family our son is the oldest cousin and an only child so we hand his clothes down to his younger cousins to ensure the clothes get their full use.
+In our family our son is the oldest cousin so we hand his clothes down to his younger cousins to ensure the clothes get their full use.
 Kids grow fast and hand me downs are great.

-How do you save money here when things are tight?
+How do you save money when things are financially tight?
 Turn it off, unplug it, cancel what you aren’t using and lock up the thermostat.

 Cable and utilities can get expensive.
 But in this age of technology you can find most of your shows online, so cut the cable.
+Try Amazon Prime Video it’s included in your Amazon Prime membership.
 Turn off the lights and appliances you aren’t using and find a happy medium with the thermostat.

 Doing these things will help cut the utility bill for the end of the month.
 You can also grab a blanket, cuddle up with a board game or a good book and enjoy electronic free time.